 Team Sirius Coach

-Maricarmen Farias aka as "MC", is a triathlete from Mexico, currently living in Denver, Colorado.
 MC is a great example of possibility, determination and courage.
 Starting as a true beginner, she has been able to turn her life around and step up to a new level of performance, with the mentorship and support of her coach Siri Lindley.
-"Being part of Team Sirius has allowed me to regain my passion for life and find joy within myself, it is my mission to give back and share with you the training philosophy & mindset tools that I’ve learned from Siri and Bek."
-Read more about MC
+MC is now a crucial member of the Team Sirius coaching team.
+More about MC.

 Swimming anxiety… 💦💧

 Open water swimming can be intimidating for beginners.
 I still remember the first time I did an open water swim I was paralyzed & filled with anxiety.
 I remember having to lay on my back and stop every couple meters to catch my breath.😱 I’d always start last and on the side, to avoid being around other swimmers.